-Chief executive Willie Walsh says the airline had received plenty of feedback suggesting other destinations - among them Washington and Boston - and says that BA is looking at their potential.
+The carrier's chief executive, Willie Walsh, told ATI in London yesterday that the airline had received plenty of feedback suggesting other destinations - among them Washington and Boston - and stated that BA was looking at their potential.

 But Walsh stresses that the all-business Airbus A318 service is only a few months old and, although it achieved a load factor of 75% in December, he is keen to ensure the operation is stable before embarking on expansion.